Shih-Hao-Lo/Pricov-backend/readme.md

 7. Put the Chrome Driver to `\Pricov-backend\py-backend` and override the Chrome Driver inside.

-> Default Chrome Driver in the folder is for Chrome version 77 and Windows x64.
+> Default Chrome Driver in the folder is for Chrome version 79 and Windows.

 8. Open another terminal at `\Pricov-backend\py-backend`.